GHeier/FFirefly/README.md

 # Ffirefly

 [🚀 Welcome](#-welcome)
 [📦 Installation](#-installation)
 [📖 User Guide](#-user-guide)
 [📚 Developer Guide](#-developer-guide)
 [🧪 Testing](#-testing)
 [📝 Documentation](#-documentation)

 ---

 ## **🚀 Welcome**
 Firefly is a computational physics workspace for condensed matter research.
+It provides

+- Ready-to-use algorithms
+- Simple input-driven workflows
-It provides ready-to-use algorithms, simple input-driven workflows, and a modular structure that makes it easy for anyone to add new models and solvers, connect them to existing calculations, and build large computational pipelines.
+- A modular structure that makes it easy for anyone to add new models and solvers, connect them to existing calculations, and build large computational pipelines.

 ### **🔹 Current Computational Areas**
 - **Electronic Structure**: Bands, Density of States, and Fermi Surface Calculations